LappleApple/awesome-leading-and-managing/Culture.md

 - [How Netflix Reinvented HR](http://hbr.org/2014/01/how-netflix-reinvented-hr/ar/pr) - by Patty McCord.
 Takeaway: Hire only people who are able to put your company’s interests first.

+- [How 10,000 People Helped Us Rediscover Our Purpose](https://opensource.com/open-organization/17/9/rediscovering-your-why) - by DeLisa Alexander.
+Takeaway: How Red Hat is working on "sustaining, evolving, and scaling the unique set of values and behaviors that differentiate its culture."

 - [How to Get Engineering Teams to Eat Their Vegetables](https://medium.com/@duretti/how-to-get-engineering-teams-to-eat-their-vegetables-83e0f83af71a) - by Duretti Hirpa.
 Takeaway: Good teams are supportive, have a sense of togetherness and don't blame their team members for their mistakes but instead learn from them.

 - [Innovation vs. Execution](http://svpg.com/innovation-vs-execution/) - by Marty Cagan.
 Takeaway: Not many companies are good at both innovation and execution.
 Assess your company in terms of both, and decide which one comes first.